hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

   + script exected within the document
   + IndexedDB adheres to a same-origin policy
   + each origin associated to its own set of databases
-  + every database having a name to identify itself within the originn
+  + every database having a name to identify itself within the origin
   + concept of "same origin": the combination of all three components, domain, protocol, and port
   + example:
     + an app in page w/ the URL, `https://www.example.com/app/`